lizaifang/cakephp-docs-cn/cn/index.rst

     - `EPUB <../_downloads/en/CakePHPCookbook.epub>`_
     - `Original Source <http://github.com/cakephp/docs>`_

-Getting started
+开始
 ===============

-Build a blog
+创建一个博客
 ------------

 Get started with the :doc:`blog tutorial</tutorials-and-examples/blog/blog>`.
 You'll learn the basics of CakePHP, and build a basic blog in the process.

-Conventions
+约定
 -----------

 Learn about a typical :doc:`CakePHP request
 </getting-started/a-typical-cakephp-request>` and the :doc:`conventions
 </getting-started/cakephp-conventions>` that power CakePHP.

-Controllers
+控制器
 -----------

 Controllers handle requests, and help co-ordinate and prepare the response for the client.
 Read more about :doc:`/controllers`

-Views
+视图
 -----

-Views are the presentation layer in CakePHP.
+视图是CakePHP的表现层.
 They convert the data fetched from Models, into the output format the client requested.
 Read more about :doc:`/views`

-Models
+模型
 ------

 Models are the heart of your application, they handle the validation, storage and retrieval of your data.
 Read more about :doc:`/models`

-Getting Help
+帮助
 ============

 If you're stuck, there are a number of places :doc:`you can get help